- This event has passed.

-The Australian Music Association (AMA) in partnership with the Make Music Alliance invite communities all over Australia to participate in Make Music Day 2018.
+The Australian Music Association (AMA) in partnership with the Make Music Alliance, the Live Music Office and APRA AMCOS invites communities all over Australia to participate in Make Music Day 2019.

 On 21 June, musicians in over 120 countries turn public spaces into music stages.
 Tens of thousands of amateur and professional musicians, jazz combos, bands and orchestras and MC’s come out to perform in streets, parks and public places.
 Schools are encouraged to showcase their music programs for the public too.